Skjoldrun/Skjoldrun.github.io/docs/csharp/autoincrement-assemblyVersion.md

 With the csproj-file in [sdk style](https://docs.microsoft.com/en-us/dotnet/core/project-sdk/overview) you can specify the same values as in the former assemblyInfo.cs, but these values are also used for NuGet packages.
 This makes versioning for your assemblies much easier because you don't have to do it multiple times any more.
 On top of that, you now have the possibilities to enhance your versioning with own logic for generating version numbers.

-The following example shows versioning with `Major.Minor.Build.Revision`, but the build number is the mont and day as `MMdd` and the revision number is the hour and minute as `HHmm` of the build time:
+The following example shows versioning with `Major.Minor.Build.Revision`, but the build number is the month and day as `MMdd` and the revision number is the hour and minute as `HHmm` of the build time:

 ```xml
 <PropertyGroup>